emlased/Redbrick_UTHSCSA/README.md

 4. **Project Workflow**: Define process for labeling and quality assurance.
 5. **Labeling Quickstart**: Describes the project workflow for common use cases.

-Finally, the following sections are recommended prior to starting labeling.
+Finally, the following sections are recommended after setting up a project.
 1. **Segmentation Guide**: Overview of labeling tools.
 2. **Data Export**: How to access data.

 ---

+## Data Import

 ## Labeling Taxonomy
 Taxonomies help organize how you label data in RedBrick AI, ensuring consistency across projects.
 When setting up a taxonomy, you'll define: